dell/karavi-resiliency/docs/SUPPORTED_DRIVERS.md

 * [Unity CSI Driver](https://github.com/dell/csi-unity)
 * [Bare Metal CSI Driver](https://github.com/dell/csi-baremetal)

 Currently in the initial Tech.
-Preview Podmon only provides complete support for Power Flex and limited support for Unity.
-Additional array support in Podmon is planned for the near future.
+Preview Karavil Resiliency only provides complete support for Power Flex and limited support for Unity.
+Additional array support in Karavil Resiliency is planned for the near future.

 ## PowerFlex Support

 PowerFlex is a highly scalable array that is very well suited to Kubernetes deployments.
-The Podmon support for PowerFlex leverages the following PowerFlex features:
+The Karavil Resiliency support for PowerFlex leverages the following PowerFlex features:

 * Very quick detection of Array I/O Network Connectivity status changes (generally takes 1-2 seconds for the array to detect changes)
 * A roboust mechanism if Nodes are doing I/O to volumes (sampled over a 5 second period).